 To really succeed in b2b web design, you need to start with your buyer persona, not with your business service or product.
 Nor with the design agencies advice on current trends and styles in web design.

-Whenever your business starts a design or redesign of a website, you have to really understand your personas background and wants and needs from both a UE (User Experience) and medium perspective.
+Whenever your business starts a design or redesign of a website, you have to really understand your persona's background and wants and needs from both a UE (User Experience) and medium perspective.
 This means that your approach cannot be to second-guess the UE style or platform of access (mobile, tablet, laptop, desktop).
-But to research in advance what the requirements are for real end users and previous/current customers if possible.
+But to research in advance what the requirements are for real end-users and previous/current customers if possible.

 RESEARCH YOUR USER IN WEB DESIGN PROJECTS

 Traditional B2b web design from an agency perspective is to look at what has succeeded best in previous projects and apply that logic to the new project.
-They may perform a competitor analysis and gauge what’s working well for the opposition and apply that to the design.
-Apply a parallax scrolling page with image slider header and add the written content and images.
+They may perform competitor analysis and gauge what’s working well for the opposition and apply that to the design.
+Apply a parallax scrolling page with an image slider header and add the written content and images.
 All very much consistent, but pretty much the same all over the web, nothing overall defining in that.

 That’s a very simple breakdown of a traditional b2b web design project from a traditional web design agency perspective.

-With Growth Driven Design (GDD) at the research stage, it’s far more in-depth and complex.
+With Growth-Driven Design (GDD) at the research stage, it’s far more in-depth and complex.

 GDD focuses on the user from the outset, looks at their challenges and creates solutions for those challenges.
 It then aligns those solutions with the business and creates features for that solution.